cryptoadvance/specter-desktop/DEVELOPMENT.md

     "python.testing.pytestArgs": ["--docker"]
 }
 ```
+**WARNING**: Make sure to never stop a unittest in between.
+Simply continue with the test and let it run through.
+Otherwise the docker-container used for the test won't get cleaned up and your subsequent test-runs will fail with strange issues.
+If you did that, simply kill the container (```docker ps; docker kill ...```)

 More information on python-unit-tests on VS-Code can be found at the [VS-python-documentation](https://code.visualstudio.com/docs/python/testing).

 ## Debugging in VS-Code